Enable visitors to save and access their payment, shipping, and order information.

 Help your account holders

 You're responsible for helping account holders with any issues they may have when accessing their customer accounts.
-How you manage them and their accounts is up to you, but there are best practices you can follow to ensure your account holders have a smooth experience, like displaying contact information and store policies.
+How you manage them and their accounts is up to you.
+There are best practices you can follow to ensure your account holders have a smooth experience, like displaying contact information and store policies.

 When helping account holders with their login email and passwords, keep in mind: